 4. Choose the Right Mattress for You

 Dr. Patel says it’s important to invest in the right mattress for you.
 He usually recommends his patients use a medium-firm mattress, but he notes that you should ultimately choose the most comfortable mattress for you.
-In addition to a new mattress, we recommend choosing one of the best mattress toppers for back pain.
+In addition to a new mattress, we recommend choosing a one of the best mattress toppers for back pain.

 If you’re a back sleeper, Dr. Montgomery recommends using a firm mattress.
 He says, however, that side sleepers should avoid firm mattresses, since it can cause the middle of the body to sag and put strain on the back.
 As such, it’s important to choose a mattress for lower back pain that is designed to provide the necessary support you’ll need to relieve some pain at night.

 If you aren’t getting enough Vitamin D throughout the day, you may want to start.
 One study suggests that taking Vitamin D supplements can help with all forms of chronic pain, including back pain.
 (9) You can use this as an excuse to take a break from work to walk outside and get that sweet, sweet Vitamin D from the sun.

 According to Dr. Patel, stretching before bedtime is effective for relieving stress and reducing pain.
 Dr. Bo agrees, saying that stretching will relieve discomfort by loosening your muscles in your shoulders and back.
 Some stretches he suggests are:

 7. Strengthen Your Muscles